Coherent optical two-photon resonance tomographic imaging in three dimensions: Results

-At the basic level, our method uses GEM protocol to map the atomic coherence in question onto the light.
-This is a reversible transformation that couples Fourier components of atomic coherence with wavevector $(k_{x},k_{y},k_{z})$ to portions of readout light described by coordinates $(k_{x},k_{y},t_{R})$, i.e. emitted at a certain time with matching perpendicular wavevector components.
-The direction $z$ is both the direction of the propagation of coupling and readout beams, as well as the direction of the magnetic field gradient.
-Like in GEM, the magnetic field gradient enables the coupling of components of the atomic coherence with wavevector $k_{z}$ to light at $t_{R}$ which equals the amount of time a magnetic field gradient $\beta$ needs to decelerate the atoms with momenta $\hbar k_{z}$ to rest.
-By measuring the amplitude and phase of readout light as a function of $(k_{x},k_{y},t_{R})$ all the information on initial atomic coherence is gathered.
-By means of the Fourier transform, spatial dependence can be recovered.
+The key idea behind our method is to map the coherence to light in a way that preserves information about its three-dimensional structure.
+Many atom-light interfaces, such as Electromagnetically Induced Transparency (EIT) \cite{Hsiao2018}, Autler-Townes splitting \cite{Saglamyurek2018} or Raman scattering \cite{Guo2019} allow restoring the shape of the coherence in dimensions transverse to the propagation axis.
+The structure along the ensemble is however lost in the mapping process.
+The way to prevent this is to alter the atoms-to-light mapping process, so different components along the propagation direction are mapped to different frequency components of the emitted light.
+This is one of the key features of the Gradient Echo Memory (GEM) \cite{Cho2016} protocol in which atomic transition frequencies are altered by a magnetic field gradient causing Zeeman shifts.
+For a linear gradient, during the readout, the coherence along the ensemble is mapped linearly to the spectrum of the emitted signal pulse.
+At the same time, the transverse components are directly mapped to the corresponding distribution of the optical field.
+In reciprocal coordinates the readout process couples Fourier components of atomic coherence with wavevector $(k_{x},k_{y},k_{z})$ to chunks of readout signal light described by coordinates $(k_{x},k_{y},t \subtxt{R})$, i.e. emitted at a certain time with matching perpendicular wavevector components.
+The longitudinal direction $z$ is both the direction of the propagation of the signal, as well as the direction of the magnetic field gradient.
+The correspondence between the time $t \subtxt{R}$ and $k_{z}$ is determined by the amount of time a magnetic field gradient $\beta=\partial_z B_{z}$ needs to decelerate the atoms with momenta $\hbar k_{z}$ to rest.
+In the spectral and real space coordinates this correspondence translates directly to the linearly changing Zeeman shift caused by the gradient $\mu \subtxt{B} \beta z \leftrightarrow \omega \hbar$, where $\mu \subtxt{B}$ is the Bohr magneton.
+By measuring the amplitude and phase of the signal light as a function of $(k_{x},k_{y},t \subtxt{R})$ all the information on initial atomic coherence can be recovered.